G20 determined to use all tools to contain pandemic, save jobs, incomes

 TRANSPARENCY

-The draft underscored the importance of borrowers and creditors to expand transparency on official and private debt, and urged private sector creditors to participate in the G20 debt relief effort on a comparable basis.
+The draft said both borrowers and creditors should be more transparent about official and private debt, and urged private sector creditors to take part in the G20 debt relief effort.

-There was no specific mention of a new allocation of IMF Special Drawing Rights, a move akin to a central bank printing money, which has been blocked thus far by the United States, the IMF’s largest shareholder.
+World Bank President David Malpass told G20 finance officials on Friday some countries may need legislative changes to push private sector creditors to get involved.
+“Given the severity of the crisis, we must move forward now with debt relief processes,” he said.

+The U.S. Treasury Department last week said it was open to extending the G20 common framework to include middle-income countries and small island states, but that view was not shared by all G20 members.

+Eric LeCompte, executive director of Jubilee USA Network, said the G20 had made great strides toward addressing the staggering debt burden of many countries.
+“It shows the growing understanding of how serious the crisis is, and how much more serious it can get,” he said.

 U.S. President-elect Joe Biden, a Democrat, is likely to take a more cooperative global stance after he takes office on Jan.
 20, economists say.
-Biden is expected to take the United States back into the Paris climate treaty and reverse threats by outgoing President Donald Trump to quit the World Health Organization (WHO).
+He is expected to take the United States back into the Paris climate treaty and reverse threats by outgoing President Donald Trump to quit the World Health Organization.

 Our Standards: The Thomson Reuters Trust Principles.